Xwb7533/CPStools-scripts/README.md

 The parameter of -i/--test_file is required, and -r/--ref_file is optional.

 If only -i/--TEST_FILE, the gbcheck.py will check the annotation of the input file.
-The script will check the gene nam in each gene, CDS, tRNA and rRNA.
+The script will check the gene name in each gene, CDS, tRNA and rRNA.
 For CDS, tRNA and rRNA, it will also check the 'product' label.

 For CDS, the codon amino acids will be check, if start codon, stop codon and internal codon was wrong, it will print out the location of CDS.